 - Legally allowed to work in the United States

-- Certified Swiftwater Rescue Technician 1 or higher at some point in professional career
+- Certified Swiftwater Rescue Technician 1 or higher at some point in a professional career

 - A positive, supportive team player